ForsakenNGS/FixUp3D/Documentation.md

 Known values and wild guesses:
 - "Nozzle Diameter": The diameter of the printers nozzle.
 - "Layer Thickness": The layer height for this set
-- "Scan Width": Wild guess: A factor for the extruder speed when printing the outer hull?
+- "Scan Width": Wild guess: The resulting width of a "line" when printing the outer hull / surface?
 - "Scan Times": ???
 Always 1.0 for Up Mini
-- "Hatch Width": Wild guess: A factor for the extruder speed when printing the inner hull and infill?
+- "Hatch Width":  Wild guess: The resulting width of a "line" when printing the inner hull / infill?
 - "Hatch Space": Wild guess: A factor for the distance between the infill threads?
-- "Support Width": Wild guess: A factor for the extruder speed when printing the support?
+- "Support Width":  Wild guess: The resulting width of a "line" when printing the support?
 - "Support Space": Wild guess: A factor for the distance between the support "walls"?
 - "Support Layer": ???
 Always 3.0 for Up Mini
 - "Scan Speed": This is the speed used for printing the outer hull of the object.
 It only affects the outer of the 2 outlines the printer draws.